-They tested nuts and seeds, oils, beef, poultry, pork, fish, cheese, soy, eggs, breads, cereals, beans, grains, veggies, crackers, cookies, fruit, dairy, juice, Big Macs, and Hot Pockets, and Hummus, and veggie burgers, candy, soups, condiments, and miscellaneous, from Budweiser to breast milk, coffee, and coke, jello to vodka.
+They tested nuts and seeds, oils, beef, poultry, pork, fish, cheese, soy, eggs, breads, cereals, beans, grains, veggies, crackers, cookies, fruit, dairy, juice, Big Macs, and Hot Pockets, hummus and veggie burgers, candy, soups, condiments, and miscellaneous—from Budweiser to breast milk, coffee and Coke, Jell-O to vodka.

-Cooking method does matter.
+Now, cooking method does matter.
 For example, boiled chicken is safer than baked chicken.
 But more important is plant versus animal.
-Yes, baked apples have 3 times more than raw apples, but the amounts are totally negligible.
+Yes, baked apples have three times more than raw apples, but the amounts are totally negligible.

-Here’s a McDonald’s hamburger; Here's a veggie burger fried the same way.
-Whereas cooking is known to drive the generation of new AGEs in foods, it is interesting to note that even uncooked, animal-derived foods can contain large amounts of dietary AGEs, the so called glycotoxins.
+Here’s a McDonald’s hamburger; here’s a veggie burger fried the same way.
+Whereas cooking is known to drive the generation of new AGEs in foods, it’s interesting to note that even uncooked animal-derived foods can contain large amounts of dietary AGEs, these so-called glycotoxins.

-Typical New Yorker gets about 15,000 glycotoxin units a day.
+Typical New Yorker gets about 15,000 units a day.
 What’s a safe intake?
-No clue, but there are studies suggesting cutting ones intake in half may extend one’s lifespan.
-How do you do that?
-Those who are regularly consuming lower-meat meals prepared with moist heat (such as soups and stews) as part of a diet rich in plant foods could realistically consume half the units.
+No clue, but there are studies suggesting cutting one’s intake in half may extend one’s lifespan.
+How might one do that?
+Well, those who are regularly consuming lower-meat meals, prepared with moist heat (such as soups and stews), as part of a diet rich in plant foods, could realistically consume half.